 Nicola joined the European Vaccine Initiative (EVI) in May 2011 as Project Manager.
-In 2015 she was promoted to Leader Strategic Research.
+In 2015 she was promoted to Leader Strategic Research, and in June 2018 to Chief Scientific Officer.

 In 2003, Nicola graduated with a Dr. rer. nat. in Biosciences from the Ruprecht-Karls-Universität, Heidelberg, followed by post doc studies at Institut Pasteur, Paris.
 She is skilled in various laboratory techniques and methods, and has attended numerous and varied courses in recent years.
 In August 2017, she was awarded with the Project Management Professional (PMP®) certification by the Project Management Institute (PMI).

 As Head of Project Leader Unit, Nicolas is in charge of the pharmaceutical development and subsequent production of vaccines - for use in clinical trials - directly funded by the European Vaccine Initiative (EVI), and European projects funded from other sources coordinated by EVI.
 Nicolas was engaged as a consultant in 2009.